 Prior to joining Taft, Jeanne spent six years working as a legislative aide in Washington, D.C. to U.S. Senator Herb Kohl of Wisconsin.
 Jeanne is the past Chair of the Antitrust Section of the Ohio State Bar Association and the current Co-Chair of the Ohio Chapter of the Women’s White Collar Defense Association.

 Jeanne has been listed in Best Lawyers in America® since 2009 and honored as the 2019 "Lawyer of the Year" for Antitrust Law.
 Benchmark Litigation, the definitive guide to America's leading business litigation attorneys, recognized Jeanne as one of the “Top 250 Women in Litigation” in the United States for 2013 and 2014.
 Benchmark Litigation also named her a Future Star in 2008 and 2012 and a Local Litigation Star in 2013-2018.
 She was selected as an Ohio Super Lawyers Rising Star in 2005 and 2006 and by Cincy Magazine as a "Leading Lawyer" in white collar crime (2018-present).

-Honoree, Leading Lawyers, White Collar Crime Practice (2018)
+Honoree, Leading Lawyers, White Collar Crime (2018 - present)

 Local Litigation Star in Ohio Honoree, Benchmark Litigation (2013 - 2018)